CrossyChainsaw/Portfolio/README.md

 To fix this i probably have to change something in my dockerfile, one issue, since I copy pasted everything, I have no idea what's happening.
 I know why it stop's running.
 But I don't know how to fix it.
 So I decided to put a hard focus on learning docker.

 #### Learning Docker
 To learn docker I followed the [tutorial on Docker's website](https://docs.docker.com/get-started/).
+After learning the basics there about docker, I wanted to focus my actual problem.
+I didn't know how to setup a dockerfile.

 ## Learning Outcome 6: Design
 *You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using **multiple types of test techniques**.*